apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/configuration/config-yaml.en.md

             algorithmClassName: #Hint sharding algorithm class name.
 This class need to implements HintShardingAlgorithm, and require a no argument constructor
            none: #Do not sharding
       tableStrategy: #Tables sharding strategy, Same as databases sharding strategy
-      keyGenerator:
+      keyGenerateStrategy:
         column: #Column name of key generator
         type: #Type of key generator, use default key generator if absent, and there are three types to choose, that is, SNOWFLAKE/UUID
-        props: #Properties, Notice: when use SNOWFLAKE, `worker.id` and `max.tolerate.time.difference.milliseconds` for `SNOWFLAKE` need to be set.
+        properties: #Properties, Notice: when use SNOWFLAKE, `worker.id` and `max.tolerate.time.difference.milliseconds` for `SNOWFLAKE` need to be set.
 To use the generated value of this algorithm as sharding value, it is recommended to configure `max.vibration.offset`

   bindingTables: #Binding table rule configurations
   - <logic_table_name1, logic_table_name2, ...>